adamjakab/action-connectiq-builder/README.md

 - `check_type_level`: Required.
 [Default: 2] The type level check used when compiling the application with `monkeyc`.
 The available options (0-3) are described [here](https://developer.garmin.com/connect-iq/monkey-c/monkey-types/).

 - `certificate`: Optional.
 The base64 encoded version of the certificate to be used to compile the application.
 If not specified, a temporary certificate will be used for the test operation.
 For `PACKAGE` operation you must supply your own.
 Make sure to store it as a repository secret and add the variable name to your workflow.
+To convert your existing developer key into a base64 encoded version run `cat my_developer_key | base64 -w0`.
+The `-w0` argument is important because it will not wrap the lines (no line breaks).

 - `package_name`: Optional.
 The file name of the package that is built when operation mode is PACKAGE.